 The most recent shipped Edition is Winter '26, themed "RenAIssance," released in late January.
 The theme is not subtle.
 The headline items were a more proactive, agentic Sidekick, the introduction of Agentic Storefronts that make stores discoverable inside AI assistants, and new building tooling across the board.
 Summer '26 has not landed yet as of this writing, so this is the current map.

-I built the Partner Program in the early Shopify days, and I have watched a lot of Editions ship from both sides, as someone who worked there and as someone who later ran apps and brands on top of the platform.
+I helped build and scale the Partner Program in the early Shopify days, and I have watched a lot of Editions ship from both sides, as someone who worked there and as someone who later ran apps and brands on top of the platform.
 The pattern in this one is clear enough that it is worth slowing down on, because how you read it determines whether the next year is an opportunity or a slow squeeze.

 RenAIssance was an